 The ISMMS Science Policy Group is run by the PEC and was formed to serve as a platform to connect young researchers who are passionate about science policy and increase science awareness throughout the local community.
-They explore the ethical, legal, and regulatory issues that arise from biomedical progress and advocate for science-informed policymaking, communication of science to the public, and the continued support of basic and clinical research.
-More information be found can here: http://icahn.mssm.edu/education/postdoc/careers/science-policy.
+They explore the ethical, legal, and regulatory issues that arise from biomedical progress and advocate for science-informed policymaking, communication of science to the public, and the continued of clinical information found support basic and research.
+More can be here: http://icahn.mssm.edu/education/postdoc/careers/science-policy.